tengchong/contig-variant-pipeline/README.md

-# contig-variant-pipeline
-Pipeline for structural and small variant detection using de novo contigs
+# Structural and Small Variant Detection from Contigs